KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ### Method: `chroma`
 **(Alpha channel filter)** Produces a [chroma key compositing effect](https://en.wikipedia.org/wiki/Chroma_key) across the input.

-Using an array of `range` arrays, determines whether a pixel's values lie entirely within a range's values and, if true, sets that pixel's alpha channel value to zero.
+Using an array of `range` arrays, determines whether a pixel's values lie entirely within a range's values and, if true, reduces that pixel's alpha channel value to zero - dependent on the values of any supplied `feather` attribute.

 Each `range` array comprises six integer Numbers (between `0` and `255`) representing the following channel values:
 + `[minimum-red, minimum-green, minimum-blue, maximum-red, maximum-green, maximum-blue]`

 Dev-users can also define `range` Arrays as
 + `[minimum-CSS-color-string, maximum-CSS-color-string]`

+The feather variables - `featherRed`, `featherGreen`, `featherBlue` - are integers in the range `0` (default) to `255`.
++ For convenience, dev-users can set all feather variables to the same value using a `feather` pseudo-attribute.

 Creates an ActionObject for the `chroma` primitive function.